Noratrieb/blog/content/posts/box-is-a-unique-type.md

 But more importantly, this is not behaviour generally expected by users.
 While it can be argued that box is like a `T`, but on the heap, and therefore moving it should invalidate pointers, since moving `T` definitely has to invalidate pointers to it, this comparison doesn't make sense to me.
 While `Box<T>` usually behaves like a `T`, it's just a pointer.
-Writers of unsafe code _know_ that box is just a pointer, and will abuse that knowledge, accidentally causing UB with it.
+Writers of unsafe code _know_ that box is just a pointer and will abuse that knowledge, accidentally causing UB with it.
 While this can be mitigated with better docs and teaching, like how no one questions the uniqueness of `&mut T` (maybe that's also because that one makes intuitive sense, "shared xor mutable" is a simple concept), I think it will always be a problem, because in my opinion, box being unique and invalidating pointers on move is simply not intuitive.